 First: A Small Piece of Advice

-SaaS solutions are getting more features and those features are getting more robust, sophisticated, and helpful.
+SaaS solutions are getting more features, and those features are getting more robust, sophisticated, and helpful.

-SaaS solutions also get updated regularly so you never have to worry about any updates in standards because the vendor makes sure that their solution is always kept up-to-date.
+SaaS solutions also get regularly updated, so you never have to worry about any updates in standards because the vendor makes sure that their solution is always kept up to date.

-You also want the accounting system you choose to be able to do double entry accounting, the basics of which includes:
+You also want the accounting system you choose to be able to do double-entry accounting, the basics of which includes:

 - General Ledger: The summary Journal of Financial Transactions

 Let’s dive into our list of the best accounting software for small businesses with that in mind.

 Best 7 Accounting Software for Small Business: